To be fair (TBF) meaning

 14-day free trial, no credit card required

-Level up your social media game with exclusive resources delivered straight to your inbox
+Level up your social media marketing with exclusive resources delivered straight to your inbox